Pjaerr/bacteria-challenge/README.md

-# bacteria-challenge
-repo for the bacteria coding challenge
+# Solution is inside of the `main.ts` file with some functions imported from `utils.ts`